The Ultimate Guide to Affiliate Marketing in 2024

 4. Diversify Your Affiliate Products

-You don't need to limit yourself in the affiliate products you promote.
+You don't need to limit yourself to the affiliate products you promote.
 While you may have a particular seller that you love, it's fine to work with other sellers and promote other products, too.
-This also protects you as the affiliate since you won't be left high and dry if the seller you love decides to cut commissions, limit the ways you can reach out to your audience about products, or eliminates their affiliate program altogether.
+This also protects you as the affiliate since you won't be left high and dry if the seller you love decides to cut commissions, limit the ways you can reach out to your audience about products, or eliminate their affiliate program altogether.

 5. Test and Optimize